Do I Need a Metal Building Permit?

 3. Contact Zoning Department

-4. Speak with Building Department
+4. Speak with the Building Department

 5. Submit Permit Application